quangmnh/Mathematical-Modeling-Assignment-201-2020-HCMUT/README.md

  >AutonomousGreenhouseChallengeFirstEdition(2018)

  Datasets used in the project for running simualtion and validate results.

- >code
+ Data used in this project is obtained from Sonoma team (**Greenhouse_cliamte.csv**, **vip.csv**) and weather station data (**meteo.csv**)

  > &nbsp;&nbsp; CO2

  > &nbsp;&nbsp; VP

- Python code for simulations, CO2 and Vapour Pressure models are dived into 2 section for easy-to-implement and easy-to-understand purpose.
+ Python code for simulations, CO2 and Vapour Pressure models are divided into 2 section for easy-to-implement and easy-to-understand purpose.
 Both use the two algorithms Explicit Euler and Runge-Kutta 4<sup>th</sup>

 >report